 The most important thing you must do after a slip and fall is see a doctor.
 But nearly as important is protecting your legal rights by hiring a New Jersey slip and fall lawyer.

-Once you have a doctor to treat you and a New Jersey premises liability lawyer to handle your case, this will all get easier.
+Once you have a doctor to treat you and a New Jersey slip and fall lawyer to handle your case, this will all get easier.
 From then on, your most important job is simply to work toward recovery.

 - Go to your doctor appointments.